Vilos92/pimpmyprose/README.md

 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
-+ Should be able to use pimps on profile page to get to that user's profile
 + Pimp repost prevention
 + Amount of pimps completed by user
 + Search